davidhlouch/Google-Tasks-Data-Takeout-Re-import-via-json-and-Google-SpreadSheets/README.md

-# Google-Tasks-Data-Takeout-Re-import-via-json-and-Google-SpreadSheets
+# Google Tasks Takeout Re-import via json & Google SpreadSheets
-Google Apps Script enabling a Google Spreadsheet to import Google Tasks Takeout data from json and export them back into Google Tasks
+Google Apps Script enabling a Google Spreadsheet to import Google Tasks Takeout data from json and export them back into Google Tasks.

 ## Google Tasks json to Google Sheets and back to Google Tasks Utility
 This repository contains a Google Apps Script that provides a simple and powerful utility to manage tasks.
 It allows you to import task data from a JSON file into a Google Sheet and export a list of tasks from your sheet directly to your Google Tasks account.